Skip to main content

 ScalabilityWill the software grow with your practice?
 Consider if it can handle increased patient volume or additional locations without needing a complete system overhaul.

 IntegrationsDoes the software integrate with your existing tools?
-Ensure it can connect with other systems like EHRs, billing software, and communication platforms.
+Ensure it can connect with other systems like dermatology EHRs, billing software, and communication platforms.

 CustomizabilityCan you tailor the software to fit your workflows?
 Look for options to adjust dashboards, templates, and reports to match your specific needs.